-Personal Support Workers (PSW) and their employers are invited to participate in a survey on staffing shortages, migration and employment pathways in long-term-care.
+This research explores Personal Support Workers’ (PSW) migration and employment pathways into long-term-care.
 The study, led by Immigration Partnership Council member Dr Margaret Walton-Roberts of Wilfrid Laurier University, aims to advance research and inform employment strategies in long-term care.
-Take the survey here: Personal Support Workers (PSWs): Employee Survey Long-term care employers: Employer Survey Learn More:
+Read more about the research here.
+International Migration Research Centre Learn More:

-Personal Support Workers (PSW) and their employers are invited to participate in a survey on staffing shortages, migration and employment pathways in long-term-care.
+This research explores Personal Support Workers’ (PSW) migration and employment pathways into long-term-care.
 The study, led by Immigration Partnership Council member Dr Margaret Walton-Roberts of Wilfrid Laurier University, aims to advance research and inform employment strategies in long-term care.
-Take the survey here:
+Read more about the research here.

 Neil Amber (PhD Geography, Wilfrid Laurier University)